oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 Update Complete. ⎈ Happy Helming!⎈
 ```

-## Introduction to the lab

-### Kubernetes
-Docker is great, but it only runs on a local machine, and doesn't have all of the nice cloud native features of Kubernetes.

-#### Getting your cluster access details
+## Getting your cluster access details

 Access to the cluster is managed via a config file that by default is located in the $HOME/.kube folder, and is called `config`.
 To check the setup, make sure to have copied your personal kubeconfig file to this location :